 Getting There

-Lalbhagh Gardens is 36.2 km (58 min) from Bangalore Kempegowda International airport, via Bellary Road.
-Lalbagh Botanical Garden is a metro station on the Green Line in Bangalore.
-The garden is a short walk of 210 m from the metro station, via Rashtriya Vidyalaya road.
-The busy Brigade Road is a drive of 3.1 km{11 min).
-Bangalore City Jn (SBC) is the nearest railway station, 4.58 km.
+Lalbhagh Gardens is 36.2 km (58 min) from Kempegowda International airport (BLR) via Bellary Road.
+The nearest metro station is Lalbagh Botanical Garden on the Green Line.
+From the metro station, the garden is a short walk of 210 m via Rashtriya Vidyalaya road.
+The busy Brigade Road is a drive of 3.1 km (11 min).
+Bangalore City Jn (SBC) is the closest railway station, 4.58 km.